JuanPBP03/juanpbp03.github.io/_posts/2025-06-16-spi-driver-journey.md

 I finally realized that instead of solving problems I was inventing them.
 I didn't need 90% of the flexibility I was designing for.
 The purpose of my SPI driver was to learn, not to be perfectly abstract and reusable.

-This realization brought me back down to earth and it taught me this important concept:
+This realization brought me back down to earth and it reminded me of these two important concepts:

-- **YAGNI (You Ain’t Gonna Need It)**: Don't design for scenarios you might never encounter.
-Wait until there's an actual need before writing that code.
+- **YAGNI (You Ain’t Gonna Need It)**: Don't build features you don't actually need yet.
+- **KISS  (Keep It Simple, Stupid)**: Build the simplest version that works for your current problem.
+No extra layers, no unnecessary abstractions.

 I recently saw a comment from another embedded dev on reddit that summed this up perfectly: